Where Does Tactical High Yield Fit?

 The S&P 500 is widely regarded as the best single gauge of large-cap U.S. equities and serves as and captures approximately 80% coverage of available US equity market capitalization.
 The Barclays US Aggregate Bond Index is made up of the Barclays US Government/Corporate Bond Index, Mortgage-Backed Securities Index, and Asset-Backed Securities Index, including securities that are of investment grade quality or better, have at least one year to maturity, and have an outstanding par value of at least $100 million.
 As it is not possible to invest in the index the data shown does not reflect or compare features of an actual investment, such as its objectives, costs and expenses, liquidity, safety, guarantees or insurance, fluctuation of principal or return, or tax features.
 Indexes do not include management fees.

-Mutual Funds involve risk including the possible loss of principal.
+The advisor’s strategy involves risk including the possible loss of principal.
 Past performance is no guarantee of future results.
-There is no assurance the Funds will meet their stated objectives.
+There is no assurance the strategy will meet their stated objectives.
 In general, the price of a fixed income security falls when interest rates rise.
-The Fund may invest in high yield securities, also known as “junk bonds.”
+The strategy and/or portfolio may invest in high yield securities, also known as “junk bonds.”
 High yield securities provide greater income and opportunity for gain, but entail greater risk of loss of principal.